Battle on the Iron Range: Donald Trump, Joe Biden Duel in Minnesota

-President Donald Trump and Joe Biden will nearly cross paths on the campaign trail this election cycle when both travel on Friday to Minnesota, a state that has generally been safe for Democrats over the past 40-years.
+President Donald Trump and Joe Biden will nearly cross paths on the campaign trail this election cycle when both travel on Friday to Minnesota, a state that has generally been safe for Democrats over the past 40 years.

 Both candidates, who are eyeing Minnesota as an integral part of their Electoral College strategy, will travel to the state’s Iron Range region.
 Trump, who narrowly lost out on carrying Minnesota in 2016, will host a rally in Bemidji — a timber and manufacturing center often described as the western boundary of the Iron Range.
 Biden, on the other hand, will visit a union training center in Duluth, a mining and export city situated on Lake Superior in the region’s eastern corridor.